geographyclub/wikipedia-mapper/README.md

 ## Introduction

-Script(s) to use wikipedia/wikidata content (sections, coordinates) in spatial datasets.
+My project exploring ways to use wikipedia/wikidata in mapmaking.

 ## Files